 Next, create a view.
 This is simply a group of settings for how the reviews will appear on your site.
 Go to your Dashboard > Testimonials > Views > Add New and give it a name to help you identify it, like “testimonials landing page.”
 First, you’ll need to choose what testimonial(s) will be included in that particular view.
 Then, you’ll simply choose what options you want for your view, everything from layout to colors, and the ability to match your current theme.

 That’s it!
 After you save changes, you simply create a new page and paste the view’s shortcode into a new shortcode block.

 You will be limited by the free version, or you can upgrade to Strong Testimonials Pro for more custom options.
 The free version of Strong Testimonials is quite robust — it gives you the ability to build a testimonials slider, add a star rating, and add pagination.
-However, the PRO version will automatically import testimonials from Google, Yelp, WooCommerce, Zomato, and Facebook, it will send out ‘thank you’ emails to your clients who leave a review, it allows you to create filters for testimonials, and includes more options for customizing the look of your reviews.
+However, the PRO version will automatically import testimonials from popular platforms like Google, Yelp, Airbnb, G2, or Facebook, it will send out ‘thank you’ emails to your clients who leave a review, it allows you to create filters for testimonials, and includes more options for customizing the look of your reviews.